elastic/elastic-package/docs/howto/pipeline_testing.md

 127.0.0.1 - - [07/Dec/2016:11:04:59 +0100] "GET / HTTP/1.1" 304 0 "-" "Mozilla/5.0 (Macintosh; Intel Mac OS X 10.12; rv:49.0) Gecko/20100101 Firefox/49.0"
 ```

 The pipeline test runner transforms log lines into file input events and sends to the ingest pipeline.
-The transformation process can be customized using a predefined configuration file:
+The transformation process can be customized using an optional configuration stored as JSON file with the suffix `-config.json` (e.g. `test-access-sample.log-config.json`):

 ```json
 {